JoshuaKGoldberg/console-fail-test/docs/Development.md

 ## Test Framework Detection

 console-fail-test detects the executing test framework by iterating through a list of known test frameworks and choosing the first that seems to match what's globally available.
-For example, if `jest` is available, it's assumed that Jest is the executing test framework.
+For example, if a `jest` global variable is available, it's assumed that Jest is the executing test framework.

 ### Adding a Test Framework